digitalpetri/opc-ua-demo-server/README.md

 Build your own distribution or download the distribution for your platform from the GitHub release section.

 The packaged distribution includes everything needed to run the demo server, including a Java runtime.
-Unzip the package for your platform, change into the target direcotyr, and then run `bin/milo-demo-server` (on Linux or macOS) or `bin/milo-demo-server.bat` (on Windows).
+Unzip the package for your platform, change into the target directory, and then run `bin/milo-demo-server` (on Linux or macOS) or `bin/milo-demo-server.bat` (on Windows).

 ### Example